jurplel/install-qt-action/README.md

 ## More info

+If you are using a self-hosted runner, make sure to install python and pip >=3.6 and have python in path.

 The Qt bin directory is added to your `path` environment variable. `Qt5_DIR` is also set appropriately for cmake.

 Big thanks to the [aqtinstall](https://github.com/miurahr/aqtinstall/) developers for making this easy.
 Please go support them, they did all of the hard work here.